 Given that terms taken are not usually repeated, suspension usually lasts for 12 months.
-How this time is structured will depend on individual circumstances; on many occasions it will be advisable for a student suspending, on grounds other than academic grounds, to take a complete break from their studies for the earlier part of suspension, primarily attending to those factors which have forced suspension, and in the latter half of suspension turning towards re-engagement with their studies and catching up with work.
+How this time is structured will depend on individual circumstances; on many occasions it will be advisable for a student suspending, on grounds other academic grounds, to take a complete break from their studies for the earlier part of suspension, primarily attending to those factors which have forced suspension, in the latter half of suspension turning towards re-engagement with their studies and catching up with work.

 It is occasionally the case that an extension of a suspension, or further periods of suspension, are required.
 Periods of suspension in aggregate exceeding two years require consultation with further parties (e.g. the University's Education Committee and the relevant Department or Faculty) to ensure that appropriate exam papers can be set and the student can be considered eligible for an Honours degree.
-It will not generally be possible for those enrolled on a student visa to suspend for more than two years in aggregate, given Home Office rules on the maximum duration of such visas.